dmmortimer/KindReads/README.md

  ## CSV validation web app
- A simple web app is deployed at https://dmortimer.pythonanywhere.com so volunteers working on scan uploads can validate the product CSV file before it is imported into Shopify.
-(This web app replaces the previous validate-import-csv.py script which required a local installation of Python to run.)
+ A simple web app is deployed at https://dmortimer.pythonanywhere.com so volunteers working on scan uploads can validate the product CSV file including book cover images before it is imported into Shopify.

- flask_app.py - web app using Flask framework validatecsv.py - processing code for the web app, calling functions from validatetags.py to do the real work templates folder - html pages for the web app
+ flask_app.py - web app using Flask framework validatecsv.py - processing code for the web app, calling functions from validatetags.py to do the real work static/images folder - images for the web app templates folder - html pages for the web app